Protect and restore your credit with Lexington Law

 How it works

-Three levels of credit repair services are available that cover a wide variety of customer needs:
+Three levels of credit repair services are available that cover a wide variety of customer needs and credit goals:

-Premier Plus ($129.95/monthly): Lexington Law’s most aggressive, comprehensive support option, this package complements essential credit repair services with FICO® Score tracking and credit score analysis, identity protection and insurance, a personal financial management tool, and client care from start to finish, including regular updates and alerts.
+Premier Plus Plan ($129.95/monthly): Lexington Law’s most aggressive, comprehensive support option, this package complements essential credit repair services with FICO® Score tracking and credit score analysis, identity protection and insurance, personal finance tools, and consumer protection from start to finish, including regular updates and alerts.

-Concord Premier ($109.95/monthly): The most popular of Lexington Law’s service levels, this package includes credit monitoring, alerts when credit reports are updated, a monthly credit score improvement analysis, and access to Inquiry Assist, which gives clients the resources to address score-damaging credit report inquiries.
+Concord Premier Plan ($109.95/monthly): The most popular of Lexington Law’s service levels, Concord premier includes credit monitoring, alerts when credit reports are updated, a monthly credit score improvement analysis, and access to Inquiry Assist, which gives clients the resources to address score-damaging credit report inquiries.

-Concord Standard ($89.95/monthly): Covering the essentials of credit report repair, Lexington Law will communicate with both creditors and the credit bureaus on a person’s behalf to ensure fair, accurate, and substantiated credit reports.
+Concord Standard Plan ($89.95/monthly): Covering the essentials of credit report repair, Lexington Law will communicate with both creditors and the credit bureaus on a person’s behalf to ensure fair, accurate, and substantiated credit reports.
+The Concord Standard plan does not include the same personal finance tools as the Premier plan, but is still a great option for consumer protection.

 They also offer Lex OnTrack Identity Theft Protection Tool ($24.95/monthly): With upgraded features launched just last year, this service offers a competitive identity protection tool.